Parthyapps/Android-Important-Questions/README.md

     Runnable: Represents a task with no return value.
     Callable: Represents a task with a return value and can throw exceptions.

+# 🧩EXO Player
+- ExoPlayer is a powerful, open-source media playback library by Google, specifically for Android.
+Unlike MediaPlayer, ExoPlayer:
+- MPEG-DASH (Dynamic Adaptive Streaming over HTTP) .mpd (Media Presentation Description)

+      - Is more customizable and extensible.
+      - Supports DASH, SmoothStreaming, and HLS out of the box.
+      - Is maintained by Google and used in YouTube and other apps.
+      - Can be updated independently from Android OS.

+  - MediaItem (used in newer APIs) represents a media file or stream, containing metadata like URI and title.
+  - MediaSource was used in older versions to represent media to be played (like ProgressiveMediaSource, HlsMediaSource).
+In newer APIs, MediaItem simplifies this.

 # Clean Architecture
 - Clean Architecture is a software design pattern that organizes code into distinct layers, separating concerns and dependencies.
 The layers are typically:
 - 1.Presentation Layer: Handles the UI and user interactions (e.g., Activities, Fragments, ViewModel).